cabbagecabbagecabbage/CCC-2021/README.md

 We know that all cycles contain 3 misplaced letters, and take 2 swaps to resolve.
 Therefore at the end, we add temp // 3 * 2 to our answer.

+Note that counting letters in a range can be sped up to constant time using prefix sum arrays, but that isn't necessary for this question.

 <hr>

 ### J5 - Modern Art